joelBIT/mining-framework/README.md

 **Preprocessing**:

 This module pre-processes the projects found in the _/repositories_ folder which must exist in the same directory as the framework jar is run.
-There are 5 possible parameters; *-connector -parser -file -source -dataset* and 1 optional flag; *-all*
+There are five possible parameters: *-connector -parser -file -source -dataset* and one optional flag: *-all*

 Example:
 ```